George (magazine)

-George was a glossy monthly magazine centered on the theme of politics-as-lifestyle founded by John F. Kennedy Jr. and Michael J. Berman with publisher Hachette Filipacchi Media U.S. in New York City in September 1995.
+George was a monthly magazine centered on the theme of politics-as-lifestyle founded by John F. Kennedy Jr. and Michael J. Berman with publisher Hachette Filipacchi Media U.S. in New York City in September 1995.
 Its tagline was "Not Just Politics As Usual."
 It was published from 1995 to 2001.

 Overview

 For the debut issue, creative director Matt Berman (no relation to co-founder Michael Berman) conceived a cover which received a great deal of attention for its image of Cindy Crawford dressed as George Washington photographed by Herb Ritts.

 George departed from the format of traditional political publications, whose audience primarily comprised people in or around the political world.
 The general template for George was similar to magazines such as Rolling Stone, Esquire or Vanity Fair.
 The consistent underlying theme was to marry the themes of celebrity and media with the subject of politics in such a way that the general public would find political news and discourse about politics more interesting to read.